Minnesota West Policies

 Program Academic Award Faculty Educational Requirement

-1. Associate in Arts or Science (AA/AS) degree 1.
+1. Associate of Arts or Science (AA/AS) degree 1.
 Master’s Degree (transfer degree)

-2. Associate in Applied Science (AAS) degree or diploma 2.
+2. Associate of Applied Science (AAS) degree or diploma 2.
 Assoc.
 Degree (AA, AS, AAS);

 Baccalaureate degree preferred